awsdocs/iam-user-guide/doc_source/list_awsappmeshpreview.md

 ****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_theprviewchannelforupcomingawsappmeshfeatures.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsappmeshpreview.html)

-## Resources Defined by The prview channel for upcoming AWS App Mesh features<a name="theprviewchannelforupcomingawsappmeshfeatures-resources-for-iam-policies"></a>
+## Resources Defined by AWS App Mesh Preview<a name="awsappmeshpreview-resources-for-iam-policies"></a>

 The following resource types are defined by this service and can be used in the `Resource` element of IAM permission policy statements\.
-Each action in the [Actions table](#theprviewchannelforupcomingawsappmeshfeatures-actions-as-permissions) identifies the resource types that can be specified with that action\.
+Each action in the [Actions table](#awsappmeshpreview-actions-as-permissions) identifies the resource types that can be specified with that action\.
 A resource type can also define which condition keys you can include in a policy\.
 These keys are displayed in the last column of the table\.
 For details about the columns in the following table, see [The Resource Types Table](reference_policies_actions-resources-contextkeys.md#resources_table)\.

 ****